 Common Pitfalls

-Snap together floors are great when done right.
-However, be sure the subfloor is flat prior to installation.
+Snap-together floors are great when done right.
+However, be sure the subfloor is flat before installation.
 Floating floors will magnify subfloor unevenness and hollow spots can be felt after installation.
 Installing over an uneven subfloor will put excessive stress on the seams of your wood floors causing separation over time.
 Another common pitfall includes not leaving enough expansion space along the walls or other hard surfaces.
-If you come home to a hump in the middle of your living room, the most likely issue is lack of expansion space along the walls.
-Manufactures recommend half inch expansion in most cases.
-The good thing about click lock snap together floors is that almost all problems can be addressed by unclicking the floors to disengaging the lock for repairs and replacements.
+If you come home to a hump in the middle of your living room, the most likely issue is the lack of expansion space along the walls.
+Manufacturers recommend a half-inch expansion in most cases.
+The good thing about click-lock snap-together floors is that almost all problems can be addressed by unclicking the floors to disengaging the lock for repairs and replacements.